stupendous-man/goctopus/connectors/README.md

-# Goctopus connectors
+# goctopus-connectors

-Package connectors is a pure Go client library for interfacing with various messaging systems with a focus on simplicity.
+The goctopus-connectors package is a pure Go client library for interfacing with various messaging systems with a focus on simplicity.
 A high level API is provided through the `Connector` struct.

-Several implementations will be provided:
+## Current List of Supported Integrations

 * Apache Kafka
-* HTTP REST